Frank-Seelmann/Project/readme.md

 ```

 ### Configuration
-To allow the project to create MySQL tables locally, you will need to set following values in a .env file:
+To allow the project to create MySQL tables locally, you will need to set the following values in a .env file:
 ```sh
 MYSQL_HOST= most likely localhost
 MYSQL_USERNAME= most likely root